GOP's critical race theory amendments for defense bill voted down by Dem-led House Armed Services Committee

 After the vote, committee Chair Adam Smith, D-Wash., said in a statement he wanted to thank Rogers for his "tireless work and commitment to bipartisanship " in the drafting of the bill.

-"Democracy is not always easy but having a willing counterpart in the legislative process is critical to ensuring our military has the essential resources they need to combat threats at home and abroad.
+"Democracy is not always easy but having a willing counterpart in the legislative process is critical to ensuring our military has the essential resources they need to combat threats at home and abroad."